-- 1. Individual faculty advisors can determine if additional coursework is needed based on the student's individual program of study. - 2.
-Students remain responsible for the material taught in our graduate courses for the purposes of their oral comprehensive exams, regardless of courses/requirements waived.
+1. Individual faculty advisors can determine if additional coursework is needed based on your individual program of study.

+2. You remain responsible for the material taught in our graduate courses for the purposes of your oral comprehensive exams, regardless of courses/requirements waived.